gngrwzrd/UIImageLoader/readme.md

 ## UIImageDiskCache Object

-There's a default configured cache.
+There's a default configured cache which you're free to configure how you like.

 ````
 UIImageDiskCache * cache = [UIImageDiskCache defaultDiskCache];
+//set cache properties here.
 ````

 Or you can setup your own and configure it: